Sarah Clement

 Fire and Transformation: Building capacity for managing Australian Bushfires (Australian Research Council, DECRA)

-This project focuses on how changes to governance (including policy and management) can help Australia better confront three fundamental challenges relating to bushfires: risk to life and property, conserving biodiversity, and escalating risks of climate change.
-The first two years involve identifying leverage points to more effectively manage these challenges and build adaptive capacity through a qualitative comparative analysis of Australian case studies and in-depth analysis of case studies in South West Western Australia and the Australian Alps.
-It also investigates expert perceptions internationally and in Australia of how current and future risk mitigation efforts may need to change, particularly in light of climate change and the expanding rural-urban interface.
-The third year develops novel foresight and social-ecological systems-based scenario methodologies, which are used to explore a wide range of futures, including those where there is potential social, economic, and ecological transformation.
-This will allow exploration and preparation for both 'desirable' and 'undesirable' futures, and testing whether leveraging key elements of governance can enable better outcomes for people and the environment.
+This project focuses on how changes to governance (including policy and management) can help Australia better confront three fundamental challenges relating to bushfires (wildfires): risk to life and property, conserving biodiversity, and escalating risks of climate change.
+The research seeks to identify leverage points to more effectively manage these challenges and consider trade-offs, looking first across Australia and internationally, then a deeper analysis of case studies in South West Western Australia and the Australian Alps.
+It also investigates knowledge governance and expert perceptions about current and future risk mitigation efforts, to evaluate how these efforts may need to change.
+Future scenarios will be further explored throught the use of novel foresight methods, to test how reforming governance and policy could enable more adaptive responses to social,economic, and environmental change.
+This requires consideration of both 'desirable' and 'undesirable' futures, and testing whether the aforementioned leverage points could result in better outcomes for people and the environment.

 A licence to burn?
 Exploring public perceptions of bushfire risk management in a changing climate (Brooke Bushfire Research Fund)

 This project solicits public judgment to assess the acceptability of current practices, asking: Does the government have a social licence for their fuel management programmes, especially prescribed burning?
-The overall aim of this project is to assess the social licence of current fuel management practices.
 Social licence calls attention to legitimacy, credibility, and trust as key elements shaping the acceptability of policy choices.
-It is closely linked to the psychological concept of social acceptability, which is highly influenced by social, spatial, and temporal context, trust in decision-makers and information sources, perceptions of risk and uncertainties, and cognitive beliefs and attitudes.
-These are influenced by knowledge about the management options and perceived outcomes, personal values, and direct or indirect experiences with bushfires.
-This project seeks to engage those members of the public who have so far been silent in these polarised public debates, as social licence requires an understanding of general public sentiment, not merely the views of vocal minorities.
+This project seeks to engage those members of the public who have so far been silent in polarised public debates about prescribed burning, as social licence requires an understanding of general public sentiment, not merely the views of vocal minorities.
 Social licence is highly context-dependent and contingent on local relationships, so the research will focus on two case studies where these issues are highly salient: 1) the Great Southern in WA and 2) Canberra region, ACT.
-The project is led by Assoc Prof Sarah Clement, with Dr Pele Cannon as the co-investigator and postdoc.
-Dr Astrid Vachette, who is now based at CSU, will also be involved in the project.
+The project is led by Assoc Prof Sarah Clement, with co-investigators Dr Pele Cannon (ANU( and Dr Astrid Vachette (CSU).

 Governance and the Anthropocene: Biodiversity, ecosystem transformation and environmental policy

-Much of my research for the past few years has focused on the role of governance in improving ecosystem management in 'natural', cultural, and peri-urban landscapes.
-I am particularly interested in the interface between governance and the Anthropocene, especially with respect to issues such as wildfire, biodiversity, and climate change.
-I examine how governance can help build capacity for dealing with these issues and other major drivers of environmental change.
-My work in this arena is detailed in my first book, Governing the Anthropocene: Novel ecosystems, transformation, and environmental policy (Palgrave, 2021).
+These two fire projects evolved out of my research interests in improving ecosystem management in 'natural', cultural, and peri-urban landscapes.
+I am particularly interested in the interface between governance and the Anthropocene, especially with respect to issues such as wildfire, biodiversity, and climate change, which is detailed in my first book, Governing the Anthropocene: Novel ecosystems, transformation, and environmental policy (Palgrave, 2021).
 I draw on ideas from adaptive governance, anticipatory governance, and resilience-based governance to understand how we can improve decision-making and improve the policies, laws and strategies we use to address environmental problems.
 My research in this area also includes how climate change and other human drivers of transformation impact the choices and preferences of conservation and restoration experts and practitioners.
-Some of this work also informed my contribution to Biodiversity Revisited, where I wrote about culture and biodiversity conservation in the Seeds of Change proceedings, and led the chapter on the Anthropocene, biodiversity, and culture.
+Some of this work informed my contributions to Biodiversity Revisited, where I wrote about culture and biodiversity conservation in Seeds of Change proceedings, and led the chapter on the Anthropocene, biodiversity, and culture in the research and action agenda for diverse and just futures, which is summarised in this article.

 Student Supervisions